 Florida’s Wrongful Death Act

-Florida’s Wrongful Death Act is codified into law under sections 768.16 - 768.26, Florida Statutes.
+Florida’s Wrongful Death Act is codified into law under sections 768.16 - 768.26 of the Florida Statutes.
 The intent behind the passage of this act was to shift the losses from a decedent’s survivors to an at-fault party whose wrongful act caused his or her death.

-Pursuant to this act, only the decedent’s personal representative may bring an action for wrongful death.
+Pursuant to the Act, only the decedent’s personal representative may bring an action for wrongful death.
 In turn, the decedent’s personal representative may recover for the benefit of the survivors and the estate.
 Under Florida law, a personal representative only has a limited amount of time to bring a wrongful death lawsuit.

-To determine if you have a valid claim for damages, it is always recommended that you speak to a Miami wrongful death lawyer as soon as possible.
+To determine if you have a valid claim for damages, you should speak to a Miami wrongful death lawyer as soon as possible.

 Who Can Recover Damages in a Wrongful Death Lawsuit?